EricWiener/husky-navigation2-docker/husky-simulator/README.md

 This directory contains a working Docker image with ROS1 Melodic and Husky for both Mac OS (with VNC) and all other systems.

+## Onboard-Husky Setup
+To use the docker image on the actual Husky you need

 ## Mac OS Setup

 To use the docker image and get visuals with Mac OS, you will need to use a VNC server.